raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3, +1/additional Intensity | **Range:** 0 |
 | **Area:** Caster | **Resist:** NA |

 The caster can assume the form of any other corporeal creature, from as small as SIZ 1 up to SIZ 40.
 Each point of Intensity allows an increase or decrease of up to 10 points of SIZ.
 Therefore, a magic-user of SIZ 13 could assume the shape of a SIZ 34 grizzly bear at 3 levels of Intensity.
-The transformation process takes a full Round and grants the caster the assumed creature's form of breathing (if other than that of itself, for example, breathing water), any natural attacks, Hit Points, Damage Modifier, and its normal mode of movement.
+The transformation process takes a full Round and grants the caster the assumed creature's form of breathing (if other than that of itself, for example, breathing water), any natural attacks, Hit Points, Damage Modifier, and its normal mode of Movimento.
 It does not grant any heightened or magical Abilities possessed by the creature.
 A magic-user that has polymorphed into a hawk, for example, will not gain the bird's extraordinary eyesight.
 The caster gains the creature's physical skills such as Atletismo, Musculatura, Fly, Natação, and so forth, but retains any mental and social skills (those requiring INT and CHA).
 The caster loses the capacity to speak unless the creature in question possesses the ability to articulate words.
 If so, the caster can still cast spells in the new form assuming the caster can form a spell's somatic components.

 The caster may end the effect at any time, and in the process, all Minor Wounds gained while in the new form are lost, and Serious Wounds are reduced to Minor Wounds (half Hit Points lost in each applicable location).
 Major Wounds are not affected by the transformation and carry over to the natural form.
 There is no Cura when the caster transforms from natural to animal form.